justsolomon/scribeit/README.md

 ## How It Works

-When a video is uploaded by the user, it gets sent to the server for processing.
-On the server, the video is first converted to audio format using `ffmpeg`, before being passed to the Whisper model to transcribe.
-The transcription result is then stored in a `Redis` cache, before being fetched by the client to display.
+After a video is uploaded on the client:

+1. The video gets sent to the server for processing.
+2. On the server, the video is first converted to audio format using `ffmpeg`.
+3. After the conversion, the audio is passed to the Whisper model to transcribe.
+4. The transcription result is stored in the `Redis` cache, before being fetched by the client to display.

 For real-time updates on the status of the transcription, the server communicates with the client using [Pusher](https://pusher.com/) events.

 ## Demo